User Community Service Desk Downloads

 The following sections also include detailed instructions for:

-If Snowflake preparation is done by another person, send them these requirements and ask them to provide you the results.
+If Snowflake preparation is handled by another person, send them these requirements and ask them to provide you the results.

 Requirements overview